ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 where `sk` is the HPKE secret key, `task_id` is the task ID, `nonce` and `extensions` are the nonce and extensions of the report share respectively, and `server_role` is 0x02 if the aggregator is the leader and 0x03 otherwise.
-If decryption fails, the aggregator marks the report share as invalid.
+If decryption fails, the aggregator marks the report share as invalid with the error `hpke-decrypt-error`.
 Otherwise, it outputs the resulting `input_share`.

-#### Input Share Batch Validation {#input-share-batch-validation}
+#### Input Share Validation {#input-share-batch-validation}

 Validating an input share will either succeed or fail.
-In the case of failure, the input share is marked as invalid with a ReportShareError.
+In the case of failure, the input share is marked as invalid with a ReportShareError of type `vdaf-prep-error`.

 The validation checks are as follows.